Flag for Canada

 You are using an outdated browser, to view the animation please update or switch to a modern browser.

-The animation shows what the eclipse approximately looks like in Kings County.
+The animation shows what the eclipse approximately looked like in Kings County.
 Stages and times of the eclipse are outlined below.
-All times are local time (ADT) for Kings County.
+All times were local time (ADT) for Kings County.

 PhaseTimeEventDirectionAltitude